NobitaNoobie/hrmsProject/README.md

 	Scripts\activate
 the vitual environment will be activated
 3. cd..

+this to navigate back to system user outside the virtual environment file because virtual environment is separated from the project.
+Refer below to learn 2 methods to structure virtual environment.
+Note that cd.. will take you out of the FOLDER of the virtual environment.
+To deactivate the virtual environment type 'deactivate'.

 4. install django and other required packages inside this virtual environment you have created pip install django_rest_framework
 	INSTALL DJANGO COMMAND: [py -m pip install Django]